Client endpoints communicate with a Connection Server host over secure connections.

 The initial client connection, which is used for user authentication and remote desktop and application selection, is created over HTTPS when a user provides a domain name to Horizon Client.
-If firewall and load balancing software are configured correctly in your network environment, this request reaches the Connection Server or security server host.
+If firewall and load balancing software are configured correctly in your network environment, this request reaches the Connection Server host.
 With this connection, users are authenticated and a desktop or application is selected, but users have not yet connected to the remote desktop or application.

 You can also provide secure connections to users connect to remote desktops and applications with the VMware Blast display protocol and to external users who use HTML Access to connect to remote desktops.
 The Blast Secure Gateway ensures that only authenticated users can communicate with remote desktops.